marin-m/pbtk/README.md

 As pbtk uses PyQt, it is released under the [GNU GPL](https://www.gnu.org/licenses/gpl-3.0.html) license (I, hereby, etc.) I would likely have chosen something public domain-like otherwise.

+There's no formalized rule for the letter case of the project name, the rule is just about following your heart ❤️️